MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex02_Sensitivity_Labels.md

 1. Select **Next** and accept defaults until you reach the **Review your settings and finish** page select **Create label**.
 1. On the **Your sensitivity label was created** page, select **Don't create a policy yet**, then select **Done**.

-## Task 3 instructions - Publish a sublabel label
+## Task 3 instructions - Publish a sensitivity label

 1. On the **Labels** page, select the checkboxes next to the newly created **Internal** and the **Employee data (HR)** sublabel.
 1. On the **Choose sensitivity labels to publish** page, ensure both the Internal and Employee data (HR) labels are displayed under **Sensitivity labels to publish**, then select **Next**.